 Your online rental listing needs to make your property look great, but you don’t want to state – or imply – anything that isn’t true about the property.
 Renters don’t want to be in for an unpleasant surprise when they walk into the property for the first time.
 Inaccurate descriptions will make you look untrustworthy, which could decrease interest in your properties long-term or decrease satisfaction when renters sign up with your property.
 Accuracy is a critical part of your relationship with your future tenants!

 Tip #8: Put Together a Compelling Headline

 The headline is one of the most important parts of the listing.
-Many interested tenants will skim through headlines before sitting down to actually read the more content-heavy part of the listing–so make sure you include the right information right up front.
-Put together a headline that includes important information like location, square feet, and price so that interested tenants can easily check out the most vital information in one glance.
+Many interested tenants will skim through headlines before sitting down to actually read the more content-heavy part of the listing – so make sure you include the right information right up front.
+Put together a headline that includes important information like location, square feet, and price so interested tenants can easily check out the most vital information in one glance.
 Carefully spellcheck your headline, and avoid excessive punctuation, which sends an unprofessional impression.

 Tip #9: Post Your Description Where It Matters

-You don’t want to reach just a couple of potential tenants with your online listing.
+You don’t want to reach just a couple of potential tenants with your online rental listing.
 You want to reach as many as possible!
 Make sure you’re choosing the right location for your listing.
 Spread it on social media.
 Encourage others to share your listing.
-With the right audience, you significantly increase the odds that you’ll find the renter you really want for your property.
+With the right audience, you significantly increase the odds you’ll find the renter you really want for your property.